justitow/ECS145Homework2/README.md

 It will be started up by a manager file with a given host list and port number.
 The computer for the file to be saved/retrieved from is chosen from the hash of the filename.

+## On Startup

+In order for the hosts to start up, the Homework2.py files will need to be in the home directory of whatever computer you are trying to SSH into.

 ## Manager